- Hand Cut Wood Puzzles from the Hills of Pennsylvania!

 Payment

-I accept personal checks (may be held 14 days clearance), money orders, and PayPal.
+I accept checks (may be held clearance at my discretion- usually for large amounts, or new customers) & money orders.
+I also take PayPal.
 If you find a puzzle you want to purchase, make a note of its Puzzle Number and Title and send me your order by filling out the order form found at the top of most pages.
 This will notify me to put this puzzle on hold for you.
 Then I will e-mail you back to confirm that the puzzle is still available and will give you the total with shipping & payment instruction.
+(Repeat customers need only include your e-mail address, if your address hasn't changed.)

 Links